crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 # Research task
 research_task = Task(
+  description=(
-  description=f"""Identify the next big trend in {topic}.
+    "Identify the next big trend in {topic}."
-  Focus on identifying pros and cons and the overall narrative.
+    "Focus on identifying pros and cons and the overall narrative."
+    "Your final report should clearly articulate the key points" "its market opportunities, and potential risks."
+  ),
-  Your final report should clearly articulate the key points, its market opportunities, and potential risks.""", expected_output='A comprehensive 3 paragraphs long report on the latest AI trends.', tools=[search_tool], agent=researcher,
+  expected_output='A comprehensive 3 paragraphs long report on the latest AI trends.', tools=[search_tool], agent=researcher,